December 19, 2014

 Radiologists across the US have been advised to review how the above-mentioned procedures are coded currently.
 They also need to anticipate how the new and bundled code changes impact the cash flow.

-Many radiologists have started outsourcing their radiology billing services and coding process to outsourcing partners like MedicalBillersandCoders.com.
+Many radiologists have started outsourcing their radiology medical billing services and coding process to outsourcing partners like MedicalBillersandCoders.com.
 MBC has an experienced team onboard who are well-trained in handling CPT code changes.
 Providers don’t have to worry about hiring or training their existing coders to overcome the potential coding and revenue challenges.
 By outsourcing their RCM to MBC, more numbers of radiologists across the US have been able to streamline their practice functionality and get their revenue cycle back on track.